 We regularly monitor a number of financial and operating metrics in order to measure our current performance and project our future performance.
 These metrics help us develop and refine our growth strategies and make strategic decisions.
-We discuss revenue, gross margin, and the components of operating loss, as well as segment revenue and components of segment loss from operations, in "Management's Discussion and Analysis of Financial Condition and Results of Operations-Components of Operating Results".
+We discuss revenue, gross margin, and the components of operating loss, as well as segment revenue and segment gross profit, in "Management's Discussion and Analysis of Financial Condition and Results of Operations-Components of Operating Results".
 In addition, we utilize other key metrics as described below.